10 Best Exhaust Pipe Connector Gaskets

 Exhaust pipe connector gaskets generally fall into three categories: flat flange gaskets, ring-style donut gaskets, and composite high-performance gaskets.

 Flat flange gaskets are the most common on passenger cars and trucks.
 They sit between two flat exhaust flanges and are compressed by two or more bolts.
 These gaskets often use reinforced fiber, graphite, or multi-layer steel and work best when the mating surfaces are relatively smooth and parallel.
-If you are repairing a standard cat-back or manifold-to-pipe joint, a flat flange gasket is usually the correct choice.
+If you are repairing a standard cat-back or pipe-to-pipe joint, a flat flange gasket is usually the correct choice.

 Donut or ring gaskets slide over the exhaust pipe itself and seal the spherical joint between the pipe and manifold or muffler.
 Because they are compressed radially rather than axially, they tolerate slight misalignment and vibration better than flat gaskets.
 Donut gaskets are common on import vehicles and many compact cars where the exhaust system needs flexibility to move with the engine.